 Folk tradition has it that the Blessed Mother showed herself to a middle age farmer and gave him a message on where she wanted her church to be located.

 She showed herself in a low tree amidst the glow heavenly light.
-Manaoag is know more as a pilgrimage town than anything else.
+Manaoag is known more as a pilgrimage town than anything else.
 It is sometimes called the pilgrim center of the North.

 Every Saturday and Sunday, thousands of people converge on this town to attend Mass, pray the Rosary, offer flowers and light candles.
 The center of devotion is the Lady of the Holy Rosary, otherwise known as Nuestra Senora de Manaoag or plainly called Apo Baket.